 43 58 34 54 27 56 28 54 30 55 34 55 34 59 34 65

 Coastal Valleys Temperatures, San Luis Obispo

-Moderate to fresh (13 to 24 mph) southeasterly winds are
+A pattern of moderate to fresh (13 to 24 mph) Santa Lucia

-strong gale-force (39 to 54 mph) levels along the coastline
+strong to gale-force (25 to 38 mph) levels during the

 DIABLO CANYON METEOROLOGICAL TOWER WIND DATA:

 Max peak winds: NE 29.0 mph @ 6:30 a.m.

 Max sustained wind: NE 20.1 mph @ 6:30 a.m.

 Max peak winds: NW 51.5 mph @ 5:45 p.m.